Ameya-Khandekar/Ameya-Khandekar/README.md

 - 👋 Hi, I’m @Ameya-Khandekar
-- 🌱 I’m currently pursuing Masters in Cyber Security from Dublin, Ireland
+- 🌱 Msc in Cybersecurity
 - 📫 Connect with me on https://www.linkedin.com/in/ameya-khandekar28/

 <!---